Initial Accreditation Process

 Examination Team

-After the ASER has been received by the ACCET staff, arrangements are made for an examination team to make an on-site visit.
-Examination team members are chosen with particular regard for the unique characteristics of the institution and program(s) to be evaluated.
+After the ASER is received, arrangements are made for an examination team to conduct an on-site visit.
+Examination team members are selected based on the unique characteristics of the institution and the program(s) to be evaluated.
 Examination teams vary in size and constituency depending upon the focus and complexity of the applicant’s program(s).
-The team members are assigned various individual responsibilities depending upon their area(s) of expertise with one team member serving as chairperson.
-Each major content area will be examined by a competent specialist with an educational and experiential background in the subject field.
-The composition of a team will typically include a Commission Representative, a Management/Administration Specialist, and a Continuing Education/Curriculum Content Specialist(s) as needed.
+The team members are assigned various individual responsibilities depending upon their area(s) of expertise, with one team member serving as chairperson.
+The team typically includes a Commission Representative, a Management Specialist, and a Curriculum Specialist, as needed.

 On-Site Examination

-The On-Site Examination Team visit is a fact-finding initiative on behalf of the Accrediting Commission.
-The primary responsibility of the Team during the visit is to establish an objective comparative analysis of the institution’s ASER and the operational characteristics relevant to each of the ACCET Document 2 – Standards for Accreditation, as demonstrated by actual practices.
-Team examiners will seek to verify the accuracy and validity of the information and data contained in the ASER through inquiry, observation and sampling techniques.
-Both administrative and educational activities are reviewed in the context of the ACCET standards, policies and procedures.
+The on-site examination team visit is a fact-finding initiative on behalf of the Accrediting Commission.
+The primary responsibility of the team during the visit is to establish an objective, comparative analysis of the institution’s ASER and the operational characteristics relevant to each of the ACCET Document 2 – Standards for Accreditation, as demonstrated by actual practices.
+Team members will seek to verify the accuracy and validity of the information and data contained in the ASER through inquiry, observation, and documentation review.
+Both administrative and educational activities are reviewed in the context of the ACCET standards, policies, and procedures.

 Team Report

-The Team prepares a report of the visit and submits it to the ACCET office for processing.
-A copy of this report is sent to the applicant institution within 30 days of the end of the visit via the institution’s portal on ACCET’s website, providing an opportunity to respond and to submit additional documentation, pertinent to factors existent at the time of the visit, for consideration by the Accrediting Commission.
+The on-site examination team prepares a report of the visit and submits it to the ACCET office for processing.
+A copy of this report is sent to the applicant institution around 30 days after the end of the visit via AMS, to submit additional documentation pertinent to factors existing at the time of the visit, for consideration by the Accrediting Commission.

 Accrediting Commission Action